netdata/netdata/README.md

 netdata
 =======

-linux real time system monitoring over the web
+### Linux real time system monitoring, over the web!

-Netdata is a daemon that collects system information from a linux system and presents a web site to view the data.
+**Netdata** is a daemon that collects system information from a linux system and presents a web site to view the data.
 The presentation is full of charts that precisely render all system values, in realtime, for a short time (1 hour by default).

 You can use it to monitor all your servers, linux PCs or linux embedded devices, without the need to ssh to them.
-Also, you can view a short history of all collected values.
+Also, you can view a short history of all collected values, so if something happens you can use **netdata** to find out what and when.

 Check it live at: